reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 Reactive transport modelling
 ============================

+In this tutorial, we show how Reaktoro can be used in the context of reactive transport modeling, in which a fluid is continuously injected on the left side of a rock core, which will be transported and react with existing rock minerals.
+The goal of this tutorial is to illustrate how

-In this tutorial, we show how Reaktoro can be used for sequential calculations of the reactive transport of a rock core after injecting the fluid and rock composition.
-Unlike the tutorial :ref:`Reactive transport modelling (using  ReactiveTrasportSolver class)`, we provide here the detailed implementation of the reactive transport (without exploitation of the predefined class ``ReactiveTransportSolver``).
+Reaktoro can be coupled with other reactive transport simulators, since, unlike the tutorial :ref:`Reactive transport modelling (using  ReactiveTrasportSolver class)`, we provide here the detailed implementation of the solution of the reactive transport equations, without using the class ``ReactiveTransportSolver``.

 We proceed first with the step-by-step explanation of the script that can be found in a full length at the very end.